Imay Hendra

-Imay Hendra (born 30 January 1970) is a former Indonesian badminton player, and later represented Brunei after became Brunei national coach.
+Imay Hendra (born 30 January 1970) is an Indonesian former badminton player, who later represented Brunei after became Brunei national coach, and Switzerland.
 He won a men's doubles bronze medal at the 1991 IBF World Championships in Copenhagen with Bagus Setiadi.
 They won the Finnish Open together in 1990, also finished as semi-finalists at the All England and Indonesia Open in 1991.
 He was part of Indonesia winning team at the 1993 Asian Championships.